axekar/Demodigi/Utilities/Obsolete/README.md

 `sharepoint_robot.py`: Module for creating SharePoint pages to share passwords with participants in the project

+`SR_test_script.py`: Script for testing the parts of `sharepoint_robot.py` that do not require actually opening a web browser.

 `Word_lists`: Directory containing lists of words to be used by the `account_info_generator.py` when generating user names and passwords